Team-Capstone-ANA-699-Robotics/robotics-capstone/README.md

 This capstone project investigates **offline reinforcement learning** for robotic locomotion and manipulation tasks using **Decision Transformers** — a sequence modeling approach that reframes RL as a conditional sequence prediction problem.

-Rather than learning from live environment interaction, our agent learns from **pre-collected datasets** (D4RL / Minari), treating trajectories as language-like sequences and leveraging transformer architectures to generate goal-conditioned behavior.
+Each team member independently trains and tunes their own model variant, with results compared in a shared evaluation framework.
+Rather than learning from live environment interaction, our agents learn from **pre-collected datasets** (D4RL / Minari), treating trajectories as language-like sequences and leveraging transformer architectures to generate goal-conditioned behavior.

 ---